GhostEsso/Awesome-Books/README.md

 ### Key Features <a name="key-features"></a>

+1. Prints out the book
+2. Give the link to read the book
+3. sharing fonctionnalities

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💻 Getting Started <a name="getting-started"></a>

+### Prerequisites

+In order to run this project you need:

+install node and vscode

 ### setup
 <p>Clone this repository to your desired folder</p>